gitwujiaolong/browser-solc/README.md

 ##Development
-To build browser-solc.js, run `browserify src/index.js -g yo-yoify -o browser-solc.js; babel browser-solc.js --out-file browser-solc.js`
+To build `index.js`, run `npm run build`.

 Note: browser-solc does NOT implement the whole interface of solc-js.